Ron White: Biography

 White was born in Fritch, Texas on December 18, 1956.
-He joined the U.S. Navy at age 17 and served on the auxiliary rescue and salvage ship USS Conserver near the end of the Vietnam War era.
+He joined the U.S. Navy at age 17 and served on the auxiliary rescue and salvage ship USS Conserver near the end of the Vietnam War.
 Before pursuing comedy professionally, White briefly lived in Mexico, where he bought a pottery factory.

-From January 2000 through March 2003, White toured with Jeff Foxworthy, Bill Engvall, and Larry the Cable Guy as part of the Blue Collar Comedy Tour – a show that sold out across the United States in over 90 cities and grossed over $15 million.
-He made seven guest appearances on Blue Collar TV.
+During the early 2000s, White toured with Jeff Foxworthy, Bill Engvall, and Larry the Cable Guy as part of the Blue Collar Comedy Tour – a show that sold out across the United States in over 90 cities and grossed over $15 million.
+It also launched three films and a satellite radio show.
+He made seven guest appearances on the television show, Blue Collar TV.

 In 2005, The WB Television Network aired the pilot for The Ron White Show, a variety show that combined a number of celebrity cameos, cartoons, and sketches.
 He taped several episodes of The Gong Show with Dave Attell as one of the celebrity judges.
 White has appeared in the TV shows Kath & Kim, Reno 911!, 12 Miles of Bad Road, the films Sex and the City 2 and Horrible Bosses, and a cameo in a Rascal Flatts music video, "Why Wait".
 He was one of the executive producers of the 2013 documentary Bridegroom.